EUR-Lex Access to European Union law

 Article 215 of the Treaty on the Functioning of the European Union

-WHAT IS THE AIM OF ARTICLE 29 OF THE TREATY ON EUROPEAN UNION AND OF ARTICLE 215 OF THE TREATY ON THE FUNCTIONING OF THE EUROPEAN UNION?
+WHAT IS THE AIM OF ARTICLE 29 OF THE TREATY ON EUROPEAN UNION (TEU) AND OF ARTICLE 215 OF THE TREATY ON THE FUNCTIONING OF THE EUROPEAN UNION (TFEU)?

-• Article 29 of the Treaty on European Union (TEU) allows the Council of the European Union to adopt sanctions against governments of third countries (non-EU countries), non-state entities and individuals (such as terrorists) to bring about a change in their policy or activity.
+• Article 29 TEU allows the Council of the European Union to adopt restrictive measures (sanctions) against governments of countries that are not part of the European Union (EU), non-state entities (for example, companies) and individuals (such as terrorists) to bring about a change in their policy or activity.

-• Under Article 215 of the Treaty on the Functioning of the EU (TFEU), the Council may adopt the necessary measures to implement decisions adopted under Article 29 TEU to ensure they are applied uniformly in all Member States.
+• Under Article 215 TFEU, the Council may adopt the necessary measures to implement decisions adopted under Article 29 TEU to ensure they are applied uniformly in all EU Member States.

 KEY POINTS

-• The EU adopts sanctions (restrictive measures), either as the EU’s own measures (i.e. autonomous sanctions) and/or in order to implement United Nations Security Council resolutions, in cases where non-EU countries, natural or legal persons, groups or non-state entities:
+• The EU adopts sanctions, either as its own measures (i.e. autonomous sanctions) and/or as a way to implement United Nations Security Council resolutions, in cases where non-EU countries, natural or legal persons, groups or non-state entities:

 • do not respect international law or human rights;